tdesposito/DevPail/README.md

 You don't need to write a custom Gulpfile for each project, but instead configure the operation of Gulp via directives in `package.json` which enable various plugins.

-> This tools is very young and under active development.
-Don't expect it to be or remain stable in the short term.

 ## Installation

-> DevPail isn't yet published to NPM.
-Please be patient.

 Before you use **DevPail**, you will need a working installation of [Docker](https://www.docker.com).